 Got a question about Nespresso Machines, how they work and what coffee you can enjoy from it?
 In this post, we’ve compiled the most asked questions about Nespresso and its machines.
 It covers the machines, capsules and accessories.
-And if you still got a question that we haven’t answered, feel free to contact us here.
+A

 Questions About Nespresso Machines:

 What Is a Nespresso Machine and How Does It Work?

 Nespresso machine is a single-serve espresso machine that makes one cup of espresso or lungo coffee at a time.
 Instead of having you prepare the coffee ground, measure and brew, the machine uses exclusive Nespresso capsules that are already pre-measured with the perfect amount of coffee.
 You’ll simply put in the capsule, press a button and enjoy your coffee!